Artwork Help

 We do not keep your artwork indefinitely!

-If we create artwork for you using our Graphic Design service then we will store it for a minimum of 12 months (this storage does not apply with our low cost Cover Layout service).
+If we create artwork for you using our Graphic Design service then we will store it for a minimum of 12 months (this storage does not apply with our low cost Cover Layout Service).
 We keep artwork on a RAID server array with local real time backup to another local RAID server array.
 Your files are then backed up to another RAID server array at remote location (offsite backup).
 Although we take good care of the artwork we create for you, we cannot absolutely guarantee its' safe storage.
 For this reason, Inky will always give you a copy of your artwork on request.
 If you pay for it, it's yours and we recommend that you store it safely.

 If you upload your own artwork for a job then we do not guarantee to store your artwork at all once a job has been printed.
 If you request a reprint of a previous job, we will use previously submitted artwork if this is still available, otherwise you will have to send us the artwork again.
 To give you some guidance, we will generally keep your print ready artwork (the final file that we print from) for at least 12 months before it's deleted.